 Plants have traditionally been reduced to the role of passive bystander, ornamental backdrop, or mere symbol.
 While posthumanism and environmental humanities have brought non-human agency into focus in recent years, they emphasize animals, landscapes, and ecosystems writ large.
 This research network focuses on the conceptualization of plants, their agency, and their cultural/natural impact in order to shape the emerging field of literary and cultural plant studies.

 This international network was founded in 2016 at the German Studies Association conference (at the seminar: The Literary Life of Plants: Agency, Languages, and Poetics of the Vegetal) and is headed by Dr. Joela Jacobs (University of Arizona) and Dr. Isabel Kranz (University of Vienna).
-It is currently supported in a variety of ways by graduate assistants Maren Mayer-Schwieger, Sina Meissgeier, Harry Smith, and Dani Stuchel.
+It has been supported in a variety of ways by graduate assistants Sina Meissgeier and Dani Stuchel.